Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

  * Gets a digital twin.
  *
  * @param digitalTwinId The Id of the digital twin.
 The Id is unique within the service and case sensitive.
+ * @param classType The model class to convert the response to.
+ * @return The application/json digital twin
+ */
+@ServiceMethod(returns = ReturnType.SINGLE)
+public <T> getDigitalTwin(String digitalTwinId, Class<T> classType)

+/**
+ * Gets a digital twin.
+ *
+ * @param digitalTwinId The Id of the digital twin.
+The Id is unique within the service and case sensitive.
  * @param context Additional context that is passed through the Http pipeline during the service call.
  * @return A Http response containing application/json digital twin */